Non-UK students and those not supported by a UK funding body

-The University provides emergency funding for students facing unexpected financial difficulties.
-This fund has been increased to £100,000 for the 2020/21 academic year.
+The University provides emergency means-tested funding for students facing unexpected financial difficulties.

 Welfare Advisors at the EUSA Advice Place are available to answer your questions and provide support for your application.
 We recommend contacting a Welfare Advisor before completing the form Advice Place Contacts.

 If you are struggling with payment of tuition fees costs, please contact the Finance Helpline to talk through the options available to you.